 How to Remove Polygel Nails

 There are several ways you can remove the poly gel from your nails but neither of them is quick and instant.
-You need to give time on the process or else you can risk harming your natural nail bed.
+You need to give time to the process or else you can risk harming your natural nail bed.

 In this first process, we are discussing requires less filing or buffering as possible, that is, some people choose to soak the whole nail in acetone for a long period of time to let the acetone soften the poly gel and then scrape it off as usual.